top of page

 w

-PBS(in despair): I can't believe we left a middling English summer for this dashed - do pardon me -galvanic air!- why we can barely see the sun! (looks frightedly to Byron) - pray, can you? - can you see the sun?
+PBS: How foolish it was to leave an English summer of tepid rain and breezes fair, for this damned - do pardon me - suffocating galvanic air!
+Why we can barely see the sun! (looks frightedly to Byron) - pray, can you? - can you see the sun?

 B: Yes, I have seen it - more particularly during daytime, my dear Shelley

-PBS: I feel we are cursed - odious visions and vapours follow us 'ere we go!
+PBS(bites nails): I feel we are cursed - odious visions and vapours follow us where'er we go!
+Mary says 'tis aught but my own delusions

-B: In truth, Shelley - we are not the sole partakers of these violent volcanic effusions
+B: In truth, my friend - we are not the sole partakers of these violent volcanic effusions

-PBS: Oh!
-I’ve seen him - at Godwin’s - at Hunt’s - at Southey’s - he hid in the candle flames
+PBS: Oh! - but I have seen him - at Godwin’s - at Hunt’s - at Southey’s - he hid in the candle flames

-B(sighs): I would sincerely love to see that hornéd man - for I am more or less ennui'd with the human tribe
+B: Just so? - well now, if you could arrange it, I would relish meeting that hornéd man (sighs) - post-Piccadilly, I am more or less ennui'd with the tiresome human tribe

-B: Goodness no, Shelley - by soireés, riveting conversation, fainting dames, Polidori (looks around) - there must be delights undiscovered - but how - and where - to find them?
+B: How vastly prickly you are, Shelley - I am but somnambulating my way around well-bred soireés, riveting conversation, fainting dames, Polidori's tracasseries (looks around) - there must be delights undiscovered - but how - and where - to find them?

-PBS: From my experience at Southey’s - the Devil stays at home till five - he dines on some homicides done in Ragout
+PBS: From my experience at Southey’s - the Devil stays at home till five and dines on some homicides done in Ragout

 A puff of smoke appears on the balcony